arcones/kc-devops-6-cicd-jenkins-system/README.md

 ### 4. Add required credentials
 We will need credentials to:
 1. Use our private repos in Github
-    2. Connect with the docker agents in a distributed build scenario
+1. Connect with the docker agents in a distributed build scenario
-    3. Upload artifacts to Pypi
+1. Upload artifacts to Pypi

 #### Create the key to connect with the agents
 1. Go to manage jenkins > manage credentials > Stores scoped to Jenkins > System > Global credentials (unrestricted) > Add credentials
 1. Place "jenkins" as username and "jenkins" as password.
 As id set "ssh-agents-key".
+Leave the rest with the defaults.
+Click on create

+#### Add credentials to connect to Pypi
+1. Go to manage jenkins > manage credentials > Stores scoped to Jenkins > System > Global credentials (unrestricted) > Add credentials
+1. Add your username and password for Pypi.
+As id set "pypi-credentials".
 Leave the rest with the defaults.
 Click on create

 #### Create the key to acces github
 1. Go to manage jenkins > manage credentials > Stores scoped to Jenkins > System > Global credentials (unrestricted) > Add credentials